concourse/rfcs/053-configurable-event-store/proposal.md

 own native pub/sub system (e.g. MongoDB has a `collection.watch()`
 functionality).

-Note that `EventStore` implementations don't need to think about notifications
+Note that `EventStore` implementations don't need to think about notifications.
-- this all happens at the DB layer:
+This all happens at the DB layer:

 ```go
 func (b *build) SaveEvent(event atc.Event) error {